jrblevin/markdown-mode-guide/manuscript/markdown-mode-guide.md

 while with URL hiding, only the URL itself is replaced by a composition character.

+When [Markup Hiding](#markup-hiding) is enabled, the `>` prefix for blockquotes will be displayed as a special Unicode block character.
+To customize this character, you can set `markdown-blockquote-display-char`.

+`markdown-blockquote-display-char`

+: String, default: 0x258C (left half block)

+    Character displayed when hiding blockquote markup.

 I> Markup hiding works by adding text properties to positions in the I> buffer---either the `invisible` property or the `display` property I> in cases where alternative glyphs are used (e.g., list bullets).